WalkingPal/walking-pal-web/.docs/CONTRIBUTING.md

 ### Additional Setup

+#### #1 reCAPTCHA Setup

-The WalkingPal app utilizes reCAPTCHA to enhance security and prevent spammers/bots from polluting our database.
+WalkingPal webapp utilizes reCAPTCHA to enhance security and prevent spammers/bots from polluting our database.
-To access the `/register` and `/faq` pages on the app seamlessly, follow the required steps:
+To access the `/register` and `/faq` pages on the webapp seamlessly, follow the required steps:

 1. Head to the [reCAPTCHA admin console](https://www.google.com/recaptcha/admin/create) and fill in the required details.